Emesis; Vomiting; Stomach upset; Upset stomach; Queasiness

 It is very important to keep enough fluids in your body.
 Try drinking frequent, small amounts of clear liquids.

-If you have morning sickness during pregnancy, ask your doctor about possible treatments.
+If you have morning sickness during pregnancy, ask your provider about possible treatments.

 The following may help treat motion sickness: